Psykotikism/Mutant_Tanks/README.md

 		// Extra health given to the Super Tank.
 		// Note: Tank's health limit on any difficulty is 62,400.
+		// Note: Depending on the setting for "Multiply Health," the Super Tank's health will be multiplied based on player count.
+		// Note: Health changes only occur when there are at least 2 alive non-idle human survivors.
 		// Minimum: 0
 		// Maximum: 62400
 		"Extra Health"					"0"